-abourey Sidibe hosted "Saturday Night Live" this weekend — a perfect opportunity to school critics who'd dismissed her grueling, Oscar-nominated turn as an obese teenager in Precious as a one-trick-pony performance.
+Gabourey Sidibe hosted "Saturday Night Live" this weekend — a perfect opportunity to school critics who'd dismissed her grueling, Oscar-nominated turn as an obese teenager in Precious as a one-trick-pony performance.
 Did her "SNL" debut prove that she has what it takes to make it in show business?
 Not likely, says Krystal Clark in Screen Crave, who allows that Sidibe's hosting performance "wasn’t the worst we’ve ever seen."
 That's not her fault, says Christopher John Farley in the Wall Street Journal's Speakeasy blog.
 Sure, the "Cherry Battle" skit with Andy Sandler (see clip below) was "so not funny it hurts," but, overall, Sidibe wrung a respectable number of laughs out of the wretched material the writers threw at her.
 Watch Sidibe survive an SNL Digital Short:

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Everything you need to know about the Venezuelan protests
+- 9 things you probably didn't know about the moon

 Subscribe to the Week